 NEW THIS YEAR -- The Monadnock Farm Tour joins the Feast on This!
-Film Festival for a 3-day Celebration of Local Food!
-Films chosen will be shown in barns and at venues throughout the region.
+Film Festival for a 3-day Celebration of Local Farms, Food & Films!
+Co-produced by the Monadnock Food Coop, the Festival is set to promote the region as the place to experience and learn more about issues affecting agriculture.

 FRIDAY, AUGUST 23RD: